simylein/minecraft-server/README.md

 `enable-command-block=` (enables command blocks to tinker with) [true/false] <br>

 ## scripts
 There are lots of script in your ${serverdirectory}.
-Normally, the executable ones are green and can be executed with: <br>
+Normally, the executable ones are green and can be executed with:

 ```
-./NameOfScript.sh
+./${scriptname}.sh ${arguments}
 ```

+Example: `./start.sh -v`

+Arguments: `-i --immediatly -q --quiet -v --verbose`

 ## crontab
 If you would like to automate some of those task on your server you can create a crontab.